 Half my life I have spent in France and in Greece, where I mainly worked with wetland conservation and salt – a much wider and fascinating subject than most people believe.

 Today I once again live in Sweden.
 For many years I was working for the Nature Conservation Society, mainly as an outdoor teacher at the organizations’s farm Hörjelgården.
-But today I work as a school teacher.
+But today I work as a teacher in adult education.